Yellowen/Owrang/docs/dev/docs.dev.api.md

 	"_label": "Web Service API"
 }
 ---
-All communication with the ERPNext server happens via web services using HTTP requests and passing data via JSON (Javascript Object Notation).
+All communication with the Owrang server happens via web services using HTTP requests and passing data via JSON (Javascript Object Notation).
 Using web requests you can insert, update, query, run public triggers etc. The basic scheme is as follows:

 1. All API calls are to me made to `server.py` on your public folder of your erpnext account.
 For hosted users, it is (yourdomain.erpnext.com).
 1. The `cmd` parameter points to the python function to be executed.